natowi/meshroom-360-datasets/README.md

 If you have more images, please provide a download link in the readme.md.
 By contributing your images, you agree that they will be licensed under CC BY-SA 4.0 by [yourname].

-Create a new subfolder with your github username to upload your images.
+Create a new subfolder to upload your images.

 # Structure

-**indoor**
+**indoor/outdoor**
 - cameramodel
   - readme.md # short dataset description and name of the contributer, link to full dataset if necessary
-  - fisheye
-  - ...

-**outdoor**
-- cameramodel
-  - fisheye
-  - ...
+  - images-subfolder